awslabs/aws-iatk/docs/contributing/getting_started.md

-Great you want to contribute to Zion!
+Great you want to contribute to AWS Cloud Test Kit!

 Please see [conventions](./conventions.md) to learn about coding practices and style we expect and setup to learn about general setup fo the package.

 ## Overview

-Zion is built as a mono repo, in which we have both a RPC binary (the Golang code) and the "language client" (currently Python).
+AWS Cloud Test Kit (CTK) is built as a mono repo, in which we have both a RPC binary (the Golang code) and the "language client" (currently Python).

 Everything under `python-client` is the Python related code.
 We embed the Go binary into this at release but locally you can build the binary and install the Python Client as needed.

 Typically, changes will be focused within the Go code.
-This holds what powers Zion and is done to easy language expansion.
+This holds what powers AWS CTK and is done to easy language expansion.

 ## How to contribute